 Reduce sugar and carbs That’s right, cut the sugar and carbs.
 Especially refined carbs.
 Complex carbs are better.
 It gives you energy over the long haul and help you feel full for longer.
 You would also want to increase protein intake.
 By increase, I mean replace simple carbs and sugars by an equivalent amount of protein.
 Obviously, too much of any food type will lead to fat storage if your body doesn’t require it.
 A little unsaturated fat can also help.
 It will keep you satiated and eating less overall.

-Fasted Exercise Yes, exercise in a fasted state.
-In general, exercise will help you burn calories and contribute to weight loss…but try doing it in a fasted state.
-Bodybuilders do it when trying to cut fat for competition.
-In the morning when you wake up, before eating, workout.
+Fasted Exercise Maybe, but I wont count on it.
+In general, exercise will help you burn calories and contribute to weight loss.
+Bodybuilders do fasted workouts when trying to cut fat for competition.
+Their reasoning is that: In the morning when you wake up, before eating, go workout.
 In this way there is no glucose from food and glycogen stores in the muscles are somewhat depleted.
 So, your body has no choice but to, turn to fat for fuel.

 Now, this is where it can be confusing.
-Yes you do burn more fat during the workout, however after the workout, your body compensates by switching to using carbs, whilst the opposite is true for someone who worked out in a fed state.
+Yes, you do burn more fat during the workout, however after the workout, your body compensates by switching to carbs for fuel, whilst the opposite is true for someone who worked out in a fed state [3, 4].
 So, overall rate of fat loss evens out.
 So why bother doing a fasted workout?